eliasmattern/PsyTestPro/README.md

 Usage: ```{CustomVariableName}```

-For each variable, an input box will be created on the start page of Teststarter
+For each variable, an input box will be created on the start page of PsyTestPro

 <strong>What are custom variables good for? </strong><br />
 To provide specific information in your script, perhaps to save data, you can provide this information with a custom